 Nikon D610 versus Nikon D7500

-The Nikon D610 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and April 2017.
+The Nikon D610 and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C sensor.
 The D610 has a resolution of 24.2 megapixel, whereas the D7500 provides 20.7 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D610 and the Nikon D7500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D610 – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D610 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (11 percent) than the Nikon D610.
 Moreover, the D7500 is markedly lighter (15 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.